 Avoid non-essential travel to the states of Chihuahua, Colima (except the city of Manzanillo), Coahuila, Durango, Guanajuato (Highway 45 between León and Irapuato; the area south of and including Highway 45D between Irapuato and Celaya) , Guerrero (except for the cities of Ixtapa-Zihuatanejo and Taxco and the toll road to Taxco), Michoacán (except for the cities of Morelia and Lázaro Cardenas), Morelos (the Lagunas de Zempoala National Park and surrounding areas), Nayarit (the area within 20 km of the border with Sinaloa and Durango; the city of Tepic), Nuevo León (except Monterrey), Sinaloa (except the city of Mazatlán), Sonora (except the cities of Hermosillo and Guaymas/San Carlos and Puerto Peñasco), Tamaulipas and Zacatecas due to the high levels of violent crime in these regions (level 3 of 4).

 Exercise increased caution

 Destinations in North America where we advise caution.

-There is some risk to your security elsewhere in Mexico due to violent crime and drug-related violence and we advise caution.
+Exercise increased caution elsewhere in Mexico due to violent crime and drug-related violence (level 2 of 4).